1monalisa1/01-FinTech-Case-Study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**
 * *Leveraging Technology*
 	* Klarna Shopping App: Available on iOS & Android
-		* According to Klarna's website, their app:
+		* According to Klarna's website, their app has had:
 			* 1.3 million app downloads globally (IOS + Android) in May – an all time high.
 This means on average of close to 			42,000 downloads per day.
 			* More than 16 million downloads in total.
 			* In Q1 2020, Klarna’s app saw almost 300,000 more downloads than our direct competitor in the US.
 			* The app had over 11 million monthly active users globally in April (82% growth year on year).
 			4.7/5 rating in US App Store.
-T			* Top-ranked among shopping apps in all markets where it’s available
+T			* Top-ranked among shopping apps in all markets where it’s available.

 ## Landscape
 * *Klarna’s FinTech Domain*